Lošinj & Cres Islands

 The more populated and touristy of the twin islands, 31km-long Lošinj also has a more indented coastline than Cres, especially in the south where there are some stunning deserted bays.
 It’s a heavily wooded island: the historic towns of Mali Lošinj and Veli Lošinj are ringed by pine forests.

-Medieval Rab Town is among the northern Adriatic’s most spectacular sights.
+Walled Rab Town is among the northern Adriatic’s most spectacular sights.
 Crowded onto a narrow peninsula, its four instantly recognisable bell towers rise like exclamation points from a red-roofed huddle of stone buildings.
-A maze of streets leads to the upper town, from where there are ancient churches and dramatic lookout points.
+A maze of streets leads to the upper town, where there are ancient churches and dramatic lookout points.

 Despite the name (in Croatian, veli means big and mali means small), Veli Lošinj is much smaller, more languid and somewhat less crowded than Mali Lošinj, only 4km to the northwest.
-It’s an exceptionally scenic place, really nothing more than a huddle of pastel-coloured houses, cafes, hotels and stores around a tiny inlet.
+It’s an exceptionally scenic place, really nothing more than a huddle of pastel-coloured houses, cafes, hotels and stores around a tiny harbour.

 Volosko, 2km east of Opatija, is one of the prettiest places on this coastline, a fishing village that has also become something of a restaurant mecca in recent years.
 It’s very scenic indeed – men repair fishing nets in the tiny harbour, while stone houses with flower-laden balconies rise up from the coast via a warren of narrow alleyways.

 The tiny walled town of Osor is one of the most peaceful places you could imagine, despite its grand and troubled past.
 The village sits on the narrow channel dividing Cres and Lošinj, which is thought to have been dug by the Romans.
 Because of it, Osor was able to control a key navigational route.